Organizations in regulated industries are required to adhere to records retention regulations, and school districts are no exception.

-Educational institutions, just like any other business, increasingly rely on digital communication technologies for their day-to-day operation.
-From the compliance perspective, running a school is like running a business – inadequate management and archiving of electronic records, primarily email, can have serious consequences for educational institutions including fines, penalties and reputation damage.
+Educational institutions, just like any other business, rely on digital communication technologies for their day-to-day operation.
+From the compliance perspective, running a school is like running a business – inadequate management and archiving of electronic records, primarily email, can result in fines, penalties and reputation damage.

-Main Drivers of Email Archiving for Schools
+Main Drivers of Email Archiving for School Districts

 According to FOIA and similar state Sunshine Laws, public schools, colleges, universities and other government agencies must make available all records, including those in the electronic format (email, IM, social media and mobile).
-Schools are typically required to keep complete student files for 10 years and can be fined up to $1000 a day if it fails to comply with a FOIA request.
+Schools are typically required to keep complete student files for 10 years and can be fined up to $1000 a day if they fail to comply with a FOIA request.

 Finding the Best Email Archiving Solution for K-12

 The key thing to remember is that you’re looking for the best system for you, not the solution with the most features of the highest technical specifications.
 What you need is a system which:

 Security, Control and Feature Set

-If you’re having a dilemma about whether to use a cloud-based or on-premise archiving system, be aware that one of the major advantages of an on-premise solution lies in the level of security involved.
-When you are the one in charge of the archiving process and when it takes place under your roof, the amount of oversight and control is much higher that with hosted solutions.
+If you’re having a dilemma about whether to use a cloud or on-premise archiving system, be aware that one of the major advantages of an on-premise solution lies in the level of security involved.
+When you are the one in charge of the archiving process and when it takes place under your roof, the amount of oversight and control is much higher than with hosted solutions.

 To sum it all up, the best email archiving solution for schools should be a system that can be used by anyone and which requires little or no training and maintenance effort.
-To work as a complete eDiscovery and compliance solution, your archiver of choice needs to be able to capture and index both future and legacy email.
+To work as a complete ediscovery and compliance solution, your email archiver of choice needs to be able to capture and index both future and legacy email.

-Another advantage of in-house email archiving is the fact that it’s a one-time cost with a minimal recurring maintenance fee.
+Another advantage of on-premise email archiving is the fact that it’s a one-time cost with a minimal recurring maintenance fee.